Canterbury Student Radio

 Canterbury Student Radio (CSR FM) is a membership based student and community radio station based in Canterbury, England.
 It is currently funded by Kent Union based at the University of Kent.
 When actively broadcasting, the radio station airs a mixture of live and pre-recorded programming from Studio Red based in the Student Media Centre on the main campus 24 hours a day.

 CSR FM was the first student-led community radio station in the country to acquire a community FM licence on 15 January 2007.
 The station has and continues to aim to host a diverse range of daytime, specialist music, and speech-based radio programming.

-Currently, the station is inactively broadcasting live and focused on resuming live radio programming while actively seek new membership.
+Currently, the station is broadcasting live online on their website.